ArcFlow

 ArcFlow auto-detects available hardware and adapts.
 Same query, different execution paths:

-• CPU only — full algorithm suite, 154M PageRank nodes/sec
+• CPU only — full algorithm suite

 • Metal GPU detected — Apple Silicon UMA zero-copy acceleration